National Office Capital Allocation 2026

 Strategy 2 — Distressed Basis-Reset (Opportunistic)

-Target: Class B assets in markets where demand recovery is real, pricing has reset 40–60% from peak, and the conversion thesis does not apply — wrong floor plates, non-residential zoning, or land values too low to make residential conversion economics work.
+Target: Class B assets in markets where demand recovery is real, pricing has reset enough to create cash yield at entry basis, and the conversion thesis does not apply — wrong floor plates, non-residential zoning, or land values too low to make residential conversion economics work.
 The thesis is re-leasing at below-market rents to mid-tier tenants seeking quality relative to commodity, not conversion or luxury repositioning.

 Best markets for this strategy: